 - Grumpy Old Man

-- Name's the Same: As Frank Pizza of the Boston Celtics.
+- One-Steve Limit: Averted.
+He shares his first name with Frank Pizza of the Boston Celtics.

 - Out of Focus: Since Grandpa himself is out of focus, his friend Frank is as well.